How to Access and Download Whatsapp Folder Contents

 1.1 For Android WhatsApp folder

-When you’re having an Android device, you need to follow the below-mentioned path to access your shared WhatsApp files.
+When you have an Android device, you need to follow the below-mentioned path to access your shared WhatsApp files.

 - Firstly, get to your ‘File Manager’ or ‘File Browser’ according to your device.